 With the goals of accelerating innovation, reducing costs, and improving the safety of advanced electrochemical energy storage concepts and systems beyond lithium ion, 28 invited speakers and three keynote speakers will engage in open-format discussions focused on advances in materials, new chemistry, diagnostics, scaling, and manufacturing issues that impede better energy storage performance.

-Registration is now open, with early registration closing on June 1.
 This year’s meeting is the 12th in a successive series of symposiums organized by a consortium of U.S. national laboratories, NASA, and IBM Research.
 The 2019 meeting will take place at the Denver West Marriott, five minutes walking distance to the NRELcampus.